wlangan/linux-to-windows-no-config/README.md

 ### Step 2

-I will now issue a pull request to Wendy to see how the merge goes
+- I will now issue a pull request to Wendy to see how the merge goes.

+- There seems to be no issue with Line Endings, that is, CrLf versus Lf.

+### Step 3

+- Let's create a merge conflict.